A Biography of the Doctor

 The Doctor spent days with the House of Lungbarrow's hermit who lived on Mount Lung.
 Cousin Satthraolope got furious about it.

 [Lungbarrow p.302.
-The hermit is probable K'anpo Rimpoche from Planet of the Spiders. ]
+The hermit is probably K'anpo Rimpoche from Planet of the Spiders. ]

 Location: The House of Lungbarrow, Southern Gallifrey